jouniverse/economy-gs/README.md

 - **One sidebar at a time** — Google Sheets only allows a single sidebar to be open.
 Opening a different API's sidebar closes the current one.
 - **Execution limits** — Google Apps Script has a 6-minute execution timeout.
 Use dimension filters and observation limits to keep large queries manageable.
 - **Caching** — All integrations cache metadata (typically for 6 hours) to minimise API calls and speed up repeated queries.
+- **Broken features** - If some feature is broken, it is most likely due to breaking changes in the APIs.
+The add-on will be updated infrequently, and the API descriptions will be checked and connections will be tested, when updates are made.
+Annual updates are planned.

 ## License